Where is BOOT LAKE?

 Which fish can I catch at BOOT LAKE?

-The most popular species caught here are Rainbow Trout and Brook Trout.
+Not enough members have confirmed species for BOOT LAKE, add the species you know are in BOOT LAKE below.
 Please use your best judgement when determining where you can fish, and make sure you follow local rules and regulations.

 What does BOOT LAKE have?